-Is your nonprofit working with children ages 0-8 or foster youth aging out of the foster care system?
-We are looking to award our grant to a nonprofit who could use funds to focus on literacy, nutrition, health, early parent education, health, and safety, or to help foster youth successfully transition out of foster care.
-Could your nonprofit use $6,000-$10,000 for a special project to ensure those needs are met?
+Is your nonprofit working with foster youth aging out of the foster care system?
+We are looking for nonprofits focusing on education, employment, life skills development, literacy, nutrition, health, early parent education or safety to help foster youth successfully transition out of foster care.

-- As such, we are looking for a nonprofit that will utilize our grant for a special project or new program instead of for ordinary operating income
+- Looking for non-profits that will utilize our grant for a special project or new program

-- Your organization would like to implement a life skills program for teenagers who are exiting the foster system.
-You would use our grant to purchase supplies, fund programming and use our members to set up and/or help implement a portion of the lessons.
+- Your organization would like to implement a life skills program for teenagers who are exiting the foster care system.
+You would use our grant to purchase supplies, fund programming and use our Members to set up and/or help implement a portion of the lessons.